kubernetes-sigs/cluster-api/docs/book/src/developer/providers/v1alpha3-to-v1alpha4.md

 **Changes in the `/config/certmanager` folder:**

-1. Edit the `/config/certmanager/certificates.yaml` file and replace all the occurencies of `cert-manager.io/v1alpha2` with `cert-manager.io/v1`
+1. Edit the `/config/certmanager/certificates.yaml` file and replace all the occurrences of `cert-manager.io/v1alpha2` with `cert-manager.io/v1`

 **Changes in the `/config/default` folder:**